ECKSTASYY/ECKSTASYY/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=iampavangandhi.iampavangandhi&style=flat-square&color=0088cc)

 Axel, 17.
 Developer, Innovator, Lucki Enthusiast.
 I Design, Develop, and Publish Software For Web, Mobile, And Desktop Applications.
 In My Free time I Help Other With Their Projects, Talk Startups, Investment Strategy's, Development And More.
 I Also Work On Cars and My Current Project is an LS Swapped E30.
-From Here Foward, Click the Man Below For the Next Page :).

 Joined Github 1 (ish) years ago.
 Since then I pushed 700+ commits.